moreno-betancur/medRCT/Vignette.md

 ## 0.1095 0.2495
 ```

-## Loading function and required libraries
+## Loading the function and required libraries

-The function `medRCT_4med` is provided in [this](https://github.com/moreno-betancur/medRCT) repository to conduct analyses as in the paper (click [here](https://raw.githack.com/moreno-betancur/medRCT/master/medRCT_4med.R) to download it).
+The function `medRCT_4med` is dowloadable [here](https://raw.githack.com/moreno-betancur/medRCT/master/medRCT_4med.R) and can be used to conduct analyses as in [the paper](https://arxiv.org/abs/1907.06734).

-While there is a plan to make the function more general in the future, this version of the function assumes a setting with 4 binary interdependent mediators, with exposure and outcome being binary as well.
-During the estimation process, the function includes all 2-way interactions amongst exposure and mediators in the parametric models that are the building pieces for the simulation-based g-computation estimation procedure.
-The package `zoo` is required by the function and it is set up so that it can be called using the `boot` function from the `boot` package, which also needs to be loaded to run the analysis using the bootstrap.
+While the plan is to make the function more general in the future (watch [this](https://github.com/moreno-betancur/medRCT) space!), the version of the function available for now assumes a setting with 4 binary interdependent mediators, with exposure and outcome being binary as well.
+The function depends on the R package `zoo` and it is set up so that it can be called using the `boot` function from the `boot` package, which also needs to be loaded to run the analysis using the bootstrap:

 ```r